 Do you provide certificates upon completion of one of your courses?Students who complete the Full-Time Web Development Immersive program will receive a certificate.
 We do not provide certificates for our part-time courses.
 We’re happy to provide documentation of completion for part-time courses, however, if required by your employer.

-Is it mandatory to take both the Intro & Advanced courses?Although not necessary, we do find that students get a better learning experience by taking both courses back-to-back.
-Typically, Intro courses cover the foundations very deeply, while Advanced courses put that knowledge into practice with portfolio-worthy projects.
+Is it mandatory to take both the Fundamentals & Advanced courses?Although not necessary, we do find that students get a better learning experience by taking both courses back-to-back.
+Typically, Fundamentals courses cover the foundations very deeply, while Advanced courses put that knowledge into practice with portfolio-worthy projects.

 If I take the Advanced course at a later date, am I still eligible to take the course for $500+hst?Yes!
 Any student who completes an Intro course is eligible to take the corresponding Advanced course for $500, no matter when they take the course.